The Pittsburgh Foundation

 Reapplication Policy

-For Funded Organizations: Generally, an organization receiving funding will not be eligible to apply for a new grant until 12 months after completing the first grant and submitting a final report.
-Grantees wishing to be considered for a grant before the end of their 12-month waiting period should contact their program officer before submitting a new application.
+For Funded Organisations: Generally, an organisation receiving funding will not be eligible to apply for a new grant until 12 months after completing the first grant and submitting a final report.
+Grantees wishing to be considered for a grant before the end of their 12-month waiting period should contact their programme officer before submitting a new application.

 For Unsuccessful Applicants: The Foundation does not appear to have restrictions preventing unsuccessful applicants from reapplying in subsequent grant cycles.